maxwell-bland/x-linux/README.md

 are lost to time and kernel support, as the assembler creates trouble for the modern build system.
 If some QCOM engineer knows a way to restore support, please open a pull request or email me at mbland@motorola.com.

+I think that intel's 0day might have support for hexagon, though I have not tried it.

 More details on comet are given by Rob Landley at `https://landley.net/notes-2012.html#24-02-2012`.